garrettoh/Sysadminscripts/README.md

 winget install --id Microsoft.PowerShell --source winget
 ```

-You can also replace "Microsoft.Powershell" with another version you might see like "Microsoft.Powershell.Preview"
+You can also replace "Microsoft.Powershell" with another version you might see like "Microsoft.Powershell.Preview" (just not tested so idk if it works lol)

 should see >=v7 if not look MSDN below
 ---